codexgigassys/codex-backend/README.md

 ### Sample Upload

-Among the multiple features that Codex-Gigas has, it provides the capability to upload a sample of our choice, and process it to gather more information about the file’s metadata.
+Among the multiple features that Codex Gigas has, it provides the capability to upload a sample of our choice, and process it to gather more information about the file’s metadata.
 To do this, go to the Upload tab in the features panel.
 You will see the following page:

 ![img](doc/40-menu-upload.png?raw=true)